 - 1. Read more about this type of project. - 2.
-Check the eligibility criteria and that you are an eligible organisation. - 3.
-Review your organisational and financial capacity. - 4.
+Check that you are an eligible organisation. - 3.
+Read about organisational and financial capacity. - 4.
 Check whether your organisation has a PIC (Participant Identification Code). - 5.
 Register on the European Commission's Participant Portal. - 6.
 Upload Legal Entity and Financial Identification Forms. - 7.
 Ensure you understand the quality criteria against which your application will be assessed.